mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 CSC: Darrian

 Neural Activity Detector: A large and bulky unit that detects brainwave activity within 500 meters.
-The NAS can indicate the order of the creature emitting the neural activity
-(human-equivalent might be Vargr, Aslan or Drone; dog- equivalent might be a horse, poni or kian) and the number of emissions or individuals within the area.
+The NAS can indicate the order of the creature emitting the neural activity (human-equivalent might be Vargr, Aslan or Drone; dog-equivalent might be a horse, poni or kian) and the number of emissions or individuals within the area.
 The unit is not very reliable or precise and can be fooled by large numbers of low-order brainwave emissions.

 At TL15, an improved hand-held version becomes available that is more reliable than the TL14 model.